 nfs-4-1-wffc nfs.csi.k8s.io Delete WaitForFirstConsumer true 30d

-How to find out the available storage options on the platform in the web interface:
+How to find out the available storage options in the DVP web interface:

 - Go to the “System” tab, then to the “Storage” section → “Storage Classes”.